 Once students understand the structure of an I-Message, it is time to start practicing using them!
 If you school is distance learning or you prefer to teach in-person using interactive technology, this Digital I-Messages Lesson is super helpful for teaching students how to use I-Messages.
 It teaches about small problems and the 3-step structure for using an I-Message, and offers several opportunities for students to practice using I-Messages in real-life situations.

 If you are teaching in-person and prefer printable materials, this Problem-Solving Skills and I-Messages Lesson includes a PowerPoint that teaches all about I-Messages, the small problems vs. big problems bag sorting game, and an interactive lap book to help students practice using I-Messages.
 I use a Manila folder to create my lap books and then attach hook and loop fastener dots to each of the squares inside of the folder.
 Students can practice choosing a feeling, a situation, and a wish/need and attaching them to the little squares with the binder clips at the top.
 I loved using this resource to teach I-Messages to my classes, individuals, and groups, but also kept it on hand for students to use as conflicts arose to help them work through the process of using an I-Message to solve small problems as they happened.

 I hope that these ideas and resources were helpful to you and that you now feel more confident in teaching I-Messages and problem-solving skills to your students!
-I’d love to hear about your favorite strategies for teaching I-Messages and answer any questions that you have.
-Feel free to contact me at email@example.com any time.
-I’m here to help!
+What is your favorite way to teach these important skills?
+Please comment below, I’d love to hear from you!